ristica/msmq-end-to-end/README.md

 Multicast:

 Client places an order.
-Order will be handled by SalesHandler which then fires an event (OrderPlacedevent) and pushes message to the queue.
-At this endpoint, there are 2 Handlers (PackagingHandler and ShippingHandler) listening...
+Order will be handled by SalesHandler, who "fires" an event (OrderPlacedevent) and a message is going to be posted  to the queue.
+There are 2 subscribers (PackagingHandler and ShippingHandler) listening at this endpoint...